spread-ai/docs-comments/docs/module-2/querying-spread.md

 !!! example "GraphQL query structure"

-     This request fetches the names (in English) of the feature variants.
+     This request fetches the names (in English) of the feature variants:
+     ---

      ```json
      query {